-BYRDIE: If someone has troubled skin, are there any treatments they should either avoid or seek out?
+BYRDIE: If someone has troubled skin, are there any treatments they should seek out or avoid?

 One treatment people with acne should avoid, on the other hand, is self-extractions.
 It's tempting to try to pop your own pimples, but this often leads to redness, infection, and possible scarring.
+The same goes for derma-planing and micro-needling if you have active acne, as these treatments can exacerbate the already inflamed skin condition.
 It's better to leave this to a professional.

 BYRDIE: Can you please describe the On the Glow chemical peel and why it's an effective express option?

 JD: The On the Glow treatment is our signature treatment for anyone who wants their skin to look refreshed with no downtime.
 It consists of three easy steps.
 The first step is our proprietary chemical peel.
 This gentle peel superficially exfoliates the skin and reveals smoother and more youthful skin below.
 The second step is the application of Red and Blue LED light therapy.
 LED light in the red wavelength has been shown to stimulate collagen production, skin cell growth, and blood flow.
 LED light in the blue wavelength kills acne-causing bacteria and prevents breakouts.
 The third and final step is a vitamin B12 injection.
 This boosts your body's metabolism and promotes a healthier appearance to your skin.
 Patients will do this treatment a few days before a big party or red carpet event to look their best.

 BYRDIE: What exactly is a B12 shot, and how does it help with one's health and appearance?